zakcali/haplomat2arlequin/README.md

 If a HLA data is unique in the population, frequency must 1

-you can choose a prefix for group data by entering an arbitrary letter in Group prefix: before converting with convert2arlequin.html you look at last line-1 of Arlequin output  and understnad that how many HLA groups is present in your populatin.
+you can choose a prefix for group data by entering an arbitrary letter in Group prefix: before converting with convert2arlequin.html

+If you look at last line-1 of Arlequin output  then you understand how many HLA groups is present in your populatin.